eltimster/arc-medtechai/phd-openings.md

 ## Seizure Forecasting using Neural Networks

 This project aims to improve performance of epileptic seizure forecasting.
 The outcome will be a system that provides estimates of the likelihood that a person will or will not have a seizure during a relevant forecasting time horizon.
 Artificial neural networks have demonstrated superior performance in seizure forecasting.
 This project will build upon our earlier work to develop new approaches based on convolutional neural networks, recurrent neural networks, and other approaches.
 There is potential to incorporate other sources of relevant data, such as time of day and movement tracking, as well as EEG.

-The suitable candidate will have an Honours or Masters degree in Biomedical Engineering, Electrical Engineering, Mathematics, Computer Science, or related fields, with good coursework results, evidence of strong capacity for research, and good English skills.

 The primary supervisor for this project will be A/Prof Mark McDonnell at the University of South Australia, but the candidate will need to spend a minimum of one year physically based in Melbourne.